rur/treetop-client/API.markdown

 ## Modifying the DOM

-Basic DOM modification procedures for attaching and detaching a template fragment from the browser DOM.
-Incorporates mount/unmount attribute procedures in the process.
+Wrap basic DOM modification procedures to incorporate the mount/unmount process when attaching or detaching an element from a web page.

 ### treetop.mountReplace